 If you are planning a visit to Washington, I encourage you and your family to stop by my office.
-Whether you're coming on a short business trip, or an extended family vacation, my office can help you reserve tours to the White House, the U.S. Capitol, the Library of Congress, the Kennedy Center, the Supreme Court, and the Bureau of Engraving and Printing.
+Whether you’re coming on a short business trip, or an extended family vacation, my office can help you reserve tours to the White House, the U.S. Capitol, and the Bureau of Engraving and Printing.

 These tours are an excellent way to see all that the nation’s capital has to offer and all of these tours are of no charge to you.
 All tickets are provided to my constituents on a first-come, first-served basis.
 Due to the large number of visitors, please request them as early as possible in order to maximize your chances.